DTT2411/snow-depot/README.md

 The main features of the application include:
 1. Navigation Bar
-2. Sign-in status notification
+2. Account Management pages
-3. System Messages
+3. Profile
-4. Hero Image
+4. Homepage
-5. Footer
+5. Product lists
-6. Homepage
+6. Product detail pages
-7. Reservation form
+7. Reviews
-8. My Bookings page
+8. Basket
-9. Menu page
+9. Checkout
-10. Registration page
+10. Reviews
-11. Login page
+11. Product administration (admin-only)
-12. Logout page
+12. Notifications system

 ### 1. Navigation Bar
 A simple Bootstrap navigation bar was used for site navigation, including the restaurant name, links to the "Home", "Menu" and "My Bookings" pages as well as authentication pages depending on the user's sign-in status.
 The navigation bar also contains the "Book Now" call to action (CTA) button.